abalter/minimal-condor-intro/README.md

-# A simple introduction to condor submissions
+# A minimal introduction to condor submissions

 This is a simple tutorial that includes two executable files and two submit scripts for you to learn with.